hmc-sysadmin/labs/scripting.md

 ## Write `game`, the main loop for the game

-This function prompts the player for letters until the word is guessed or the player runs out of lives.
+This function prompts the player for letters until the game is over.
 In order to have an effective game, you first need to define your variables (funny, I think you wrote a function for that already).
 You also need to let the player know how long the word is by printing the board.
 Then, you need to keep asking for letters until the word-in-progress is the same as the word itself.
 When the word is guessed, the game should ask the user if they want to play again.
-If so, start a new game.

-## Check number of lives remaining

-Now you will need to check to see if the player has any lives remaining.
-You can do this by writing an `if` statement.
+## Write `check_lives` to check how many lives remain

 If the player has no lives remaining, you should give them `$word` (just to be nice) and the option to play again if they so wish.
 Otherwise, the player should just keep playing.
 If the player decides to play again, both the word and the variables need to be reset.

 ## Putting it all together

-Now that you've defined the functions, you should call them, assuming that the user wants to play.
-(Hint: Try using a while loop!)
-Consider how all the functions can work together to allow the game to actually work.

 Now you're ready to run the script and test your game!
+You may have to think a bit about how the functions tie together, but all the pieces are there!

 ## Extra Credit :)

 If you still have some time left over, you can write a starting menu that offers the option for the player to play in single-player mode or